Date of Degree

 Copyright 2012 Kenda Stewart

 Stewart, Kenda Ranee.
-"In or out of bounds?: the cultural and political implications of Palestinian women's soccer in Israel." dissertation, University of Iowa, 2012.
+"In or out of bounds?: the cultural and political implications of Palestinian women's soccer in Israel."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.